These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 On March 22, Gov. Mike DeWine announced he was issuing a statewide stay-at-home order.

-The order goes went into effect March 23 and will remain in place until at least April 6, DeWine said.
+The order went into effect March 23 and was to remain in place until at least April 6, DeWine said.

 Essential businesses and restaurants for takeout will be allowed to stay open.
 The governor encouraged Ohioans to maintain a distance of at least 6 feet from others if they need to go outside.